Gras-sie/Gras-sie.Github.io/README.md

 ## Continuous Integration

 This project uses [GitHub Actions](https://github.com/features/actions) for continuous integration.
-The CI workflow is configured to trigger on pushes and pull requests to the `main` branch.
-It performs these steps:
+The CI workflow triggers on pushes and pull requests to the `main` branch and performs these steps:

 - Checks out the code using `actions/checkout@v3`
-- Sets up Node.js (version 16) with `actions/setup-node@v3`
+- Sets up Node.js (version 18) with `actions/setup-node@v3`
 - Installs dependencies with `npm ci`
-- Runs tests using `npm test`
 - Builds the project using `npm run build`

 ## Incoming Features